gpetters94/Shades-of-gray-theme/README.md

 ### Syntax Highlighting

-Shades-of-gray includes the syntax color scheme [Shades-of-pastel](https://github.com/WernerFP/Shades-of-pastel) for several editors.
-By using pastel colors on dark background like pastel chalks on a blackboard the Shades-of-pastel scheme provides balanced and easy on eyes contrasts.
+*Shades-of-gray* includes the syntax color scheme *Shades-of-pastel* for several editors.
+By using pastel colors on dark background like pastel chalks on a blackboard the *Shades-of-pastel* scheme provides balanced and easy on eyes contrasts.
+A set of previews is available in this separate [Shades-of-pastel](https://github.com/WernerFP/Shades-of-pastel) repository.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/22373662/52785609-ad0bd580-3058-11e9-99c1-13c802444149.png" width="773px" height="158px"></img></br><i>Shades of pastel: Bash sample in Sublime Text</i>